peayah/github-pages-with-jekyll/README.md

-# Pia Smith resume and Portfolio site
+# Pia Smith Resume and Portfolio Site
 Welcome and please find it published at https://peayah.github.io/resume-portfolio/